Get a property report and suburb profile for any property in Mermaid Waters

 Mermaid Waters rental market trends

-The rental market in Mermaid Waters has shown stability, with house rents remaining unchanged at $1,100 per week over the past year, while unit rents have experienced a modest increase of 3.9% to $728 per week.
-This suburb continues to attract interest due to its coastal lifestyle and proximity to key amenities, making it a desirable location for both renters and investors.
+The rental market in Mermaid Waters has experienced moderate growth, with house rents increasing 9.1% over the past year to $1,200 per week, while unit rents have seen a 3.4% rise to $750 per week.
+This coastal suburb continues to attract renters and investors alike, offering a desirable lifestyle with its proximity to beaches and amenities.

 Suburbs near Mermaid Waters